O my Luve’s like a red, red rose

 That’s newly sprung in June

-When I visited, I was not disappointed.
+Not so long ago, when the rain finally stopped raining and the sun started shining, Liz and I quickly made arrangements to go out for the day with a couple of good friends.
+Our destination was the Coloma Rose Garden in Sint-Pieters-Leeuw.We were not disappointed.
 With its impressive displays of more than 3,000 varieties of roses from 26 countries, Coloma is one of the most extensive rose gardens in Europe.
 You can probably find every type of rose on the planet there: antique roses, the most recent hybrids, climbing roses, rambling roses and bush roses.

 The rose garden is located on the grounds of Coloma Castle, the most famous building in Sint-Pieters-Leeuw.
 Built as a fortress in the 15th century, Coloma Castle was transformed into a country residence (known in Flemish as a lusthuis).
 Through the ages, the castle changed owners several times, and was eventually purchased and restored by the municipality of Sint-Pieters-Leeuw.